Lei1025/lei1025.github.io/_posts/2019-02-19-Google Charts Example with an Algorithm Practice.md

 # What I learned from this case
 1. Got familiar with `Ajax` especially the `async` return data part.
-2. Learned the knowledge of `session` read/write permission in http request( I didn't mention in this article);
+2. Learned the knowledge of `session` read/write permission in HTTP request( I didn't mention in this article);
 3. Become an expert on `Google Charts` library :).
-4. Brought what I learned in to the real world: `Recursion`, `Algorithm`.
+4. Brought what I learned in school to the real world: `Recursion`, `Algorithm`.